 On this day four years ago, July 26, 2013, Shannon Fauver, at the Fauver Law Office, filed the case, Bourke v.
 Beshear, which started Kentucky on the path to the U.S. Supreme Court and a ruling on marriage equality.
-Her associate, Dawn Elliott, also was counsel on the case and they decided that someone should file for Kentucky, so they did.
+The other attorney is Shannon’s office, Dawn Eliot, also was counsel on the case and they decided that someone should file for Kentucky, so they did.

-When we filed the case, we were told that we could not win, that Kentucky was not the right place for this case, etc., but that didn’t stop us and actually only made us dig in and push harder.
+When I filed the case, we were told that we could not win, that Kentucky was not the right place for this case, etc., but that didn’t stop us and actually only made us dig in and push harder.

 30 days before that, the US Supreme Court ruled in Windsor that the Windsor marriage had to be recognized, in that case, for an estate, but didn’t rule on the legality of same-sex marriages.
 Attorney across the country read that ruling as a call to file cases to change the law for the country to allow everyone to marry the person they loved, regardless of their gender.
-I know that is how Dawn and I read it.
+I know that is we read it.
 In those 30 days, the number of lawsuits filed across the country grew every day and the number of states that allowed or recognized same-sex marriages changed almost daily.
 I know I kept a running total in my office and changed it regularly.

 During that 30 day period, we were drafting and redrafting the lawsuit and meeting with clients.
 Tammy Boyd and Kim Franklin were the first to join in, but due to an issue with filing, they became the second case filed in Kentucky, Franklin v.
 Beshear, instead of the first.
 Greg Bourke and Michael De Leon, and their children became the named plaintiffs in the Kentucky case and Randy Johnson and Paul Campion, and their children, joined in along with Luke Barlowe and Jim Meade.
 All of these couples had been married outside of Kentucky and just wanted their marriages recognized by the place they called home.